 4. A Google update wipes out your clients’ rankings overnight

-A Google update can strike fear into the hearts of even the most competent and experienced SEO professionals, and it’s inevitable that at some point in your career, an update will come along that appears to have a devastating impact for particular clients.
+A Google update can strike fear into the hearts of even the most competent and experienced SEO professionals, and it’s inevitable that at some point in your career, an update will come along that appears to have a devastating impact on particular clients.

-If not managed effectively, an incident like this could cause irreparable damage to the relationship you have with your client, and may spark the end of your time working together.
+If not managed effectively, an incident like this could cause irreparable damage to the relationship you have with your client and may spark the end of your time working together.